 Nipa Chakravarti joined the ENMAX Board in 2022 and has had an extensive career bringing innovation to teams including finance, operations, systems and procurement.
-Nipa is currently Senior Vice President, Marketing at Inter Pipeline Ltd., where she has held senior management roles since 2018.
-She also serves on the Board of the Prostate Cancer Centre and is the Chair of its Audit Committee.
+Nipa most recently was the Senior Vice President, Marketing at Inter Pipeline Ltd., where she has held senior management roles since 2018.
+She also serves on the Board of the Prostate Cancer Centre and is the Chair

-Prior to joining Inter Pipeline, Nipa served as the Chief Transformation Officer and as Vice President of Information Technology for TransAlta Corporation, held the position of Vice President of Customer Service at FortisAlberta, and was a Senior Manager, Consulting at KPMG.
+Nipa has also previously served as the Chief Transformation Officer and as Vice President of Information Technology for TransAlta Corporation, held the position of Vice President of Customer Service at FortisAlberta, and was a Senior Manager, Consulting at KPMG.